WebAssembly/wasi-crypto/docs/wasi-crypto.md

 Some primitives may require a large scratch buffer, that should be accounted as guest memory.
 This is the case for memory-hard password hashing functions such as Scrypt or Argon2.
 The last option type (memory buffers) handles this use case.

+Calling the above functions on an option that was already set MUST overwrite the previous value.

 Here is an example of an option set for a password hashing function:

 ```rust